 - Diagrams of your floor plan

 If the salesperson didn’t review the Owner’s Manual with you during the walk-through at delivery, you’ll probably find it in the overhead compartment above the dinette.
-Look for a plastic or cloth briefcase, inside which is the Airstream Owner’s Manual as well as a bunch of product owner manuals for appliances and other products in the Airstream.
-By the way, this little briefcase is also where you’ll probably find the Newbie’s Guide to Airstreaming book.
+Along with it are product owner manuals for appliances and other products in the Airstream.

-Tip: If the Airstream Owner’s Manual is missing, you’ve lost it, or you’ve purchased a pre-owned Airstream and the manual was not included by the owner, Airstream, Inc. has a solution.
-They’ve posted the manuals for every year and every model here: https://www.airstream.com/owners/manuals/
+If the Airstream Owner’s Manual is missing, you’ve lost it, or you’ve purchased a pre-owned Airstream and the manual was not included by the owner, you can get a PDF here, by entering your year and model.

 This site has How to Videos made by Airstream service center staff, as well as answers to FAQs.
 It’s organized by product type (trailer or motorhome) and model, which makes it easy to find the videos and answers for your specific Airstream.

 This is the phone number to reach Airstream-employed product experts and service technicians.
-I recommend adding it to your phone contacts so when you need it, you've got it.
+We recommend adding it to your phone contacts so when you need it, you've got it.